-Immediately deploy funds, start the project, and share multimedia project updates with donors.
+Deploy funds immediately, start the project, and share multimedia project updates with donors.

 Complete the project (usually within one month after deploying funds) and mark the occasion with a ceremony.

-Rigorously measure and share impact data with donors to evaluate how the project made a difference.
+Measure and share impact data with donors to evaluate how the project made a difference.

 Monitor the project over time based on community feedback and multimedia updates.